gaborkolozsy/TimeClock-MySQL/README.md

 # TimeClock-MySQL

+## Description
-## Calculates the working time and store this in MySQL database.
+Calculates the working time and store this in MySQL database.